leegerken/falcathon22/presentation.md

 ---

-# Who Am I
+# Who Am I?

 ---

 Lee - Philosophy

-I like working in the terminal.
+I like linux because I like good software.

 ---

-Favorite Program:
+##Favorite Program: vim

-##vim
+I like working in the terminal.

 ---